 To book a tour or make an enquiry, please email email@example.com or telephone 0207 826 4060.

 © Photography by Charles Sturge

-The Salters’ Company and Salters’ Institute is working in partnership with the London Metropolitan Archives to deliver a programme of workshops for schools.
-The sessions will provide for primary and secondary education, and will complement the history and science curriculums for key stages 1 – 5.
+Having created the schools programme with London Metropolitan Archives as part of our Heritage Lottery funded project, The Salters’ Company and Salters’ Institute are pleased to offer sessions for primary and secondary education which complement the history and science curriculums for key stages 1 – 4.